15 Long Haircuts for Thick Hair That Makes It Manageable

 Will layering cause more frizz or puffiness in thick hair?

-Not if it’s cut the right way.
+Not if it is cut the right way.
 Poorly placed or overly short layers can cause frizz and puffiness, especially if you have a lot of natural volume or texture.
-But well-blended layers that work with your hair’s density and texture help control the shape and reduce that bulky, undefined look when paired with the right styling products.
+But well-blended layers that work with your hair's density and texture help control the shape and reduce that bulky, undefined look when paired with the right styling products.

-Yes, absolutely!
-If your haircut is designed for it.
+Yes, absolutely, if your haircut is designed for it.
 Long haircuts for thick hair that include structured layers, feathered ends, or soft internal shaping tend to air-dry with much better flow and separation.
 Use a styling cream, mousse, or leave-in conditioner while damp, then avoid touching your hair as it dries to keep the definition intact.

 Final Word from Haiirology